ergoplatform/ergodocs/docs/dev/data-model/box.md

 - Collection of the above, i.e., `Coll[Int]`, `Coll[GroupElement]`, `Coll[Coll[Byte]]`, etc.
 - A boxId is calculated based on the contents of all the registers.
 This boxId uniquely defines a box and can be considered equivalent to Bitcoin's (txId, vOut) pairs.

 >Note that Ergo `txId` depends only on the message and not on signatures (similar to Bitcoin SegWit transactions).
 Hence, a txId is available even before signing.
-Similar to Bitcoin, Ergo supports chained transactions (i.e., spending of boxes with 0 confirmations).
+Like Bitcoin, Ergo supports chained transactions (i.e., spending of boxes with 0 confirmations).

 ## Resources